tmolteno/TART/software/README.md

 ### Testing

+#### Documentation Server

+Point your browser at  http://<target_pi>/doc/.
+You should see the documentation for the TART web API.

+#### Live Telescope View

 Point your browser at the target Pi http://<target_pi>/.
 You should see the TART web interface.
 Remember to login and change the mode to 'vis'

 ## Calibration